christophgil/ZIPsFS/README.md

 Conversely, in the FUSE file systems  unionfs-fuse and fuse-overlayfs, files can be always deleted irrespectively of their physical location.
 They are canceled out without actually deleting them from their physical location.
 If you need the same behaviour please drop a request-for-feature.

+## Reading and writing

+Simultaneous Reading and writing of files with the same file descriptor will only work for files exclusively in the writable source.

 BUGS
 ====